flaviosalesv/flaviosalesv/README.md

 ## 💼🔧 Active Collaboration

 - **[Sweetr.dev](https://github.com/sweetr-dev/sweetr.dev)**
-  I'm actively collaborating on this project, focused on creating an innovative platform to enhance workflow automation and development team productivity.
+  I'm actively collaborating on this project, working on both front-end and back-end development to bring continuous improvements to the platform.
-  My contributions include front-end development, landing page improvements, and feature integration.
+  My contributions include enhancing the landing page, integrating new features, and improving the overall workflow automation and development team productivity.

 ---